 The net effect is that people are becoming overweight and malnourished.
 Food is not what it ought to be and is moving further and further away from being “thy medicine”.
 Statistics prove this – the incidence of diabetes and cancer and disease in general is ever increasing.

-It would be naive to think that you can get all the nutrients you need from food alone.
+It would be naive to believe that you can receive all of the nutrients you require from food alone.

 Plant-based sources of vitamin D